-A classic appetizer, but this would also be a fabulous and unexpected dinner party menu.
-Some really good cold ham, piles of good-quality mini gherkins, a crisp bitter salad and lots of cold Champagne…
+A classic appetizer with cubes of bread, but add some crispy fries and you’ve got a fabulous and unexpected dinner party menu.
+Serve with some really good cold ham, piles of good-quality mini gherkins, a crisp bitter salad and lots of cold Champagne.

 Quantity-wise, one 4″ wheel will do for six as an appetizer.
 As a main, it will feed two generously.

 Sprig of rosemary